Marsfield

 Marsfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 29 projects that could impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects that could affect the area.
 Notable projects include Lachlan's Line Apartments at 3 Halifax Street, Macquarie Centre Redevelopment, Macquarie Rise, and Marsfield Common.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.